 Welcome to Newhaven and Seaford Sailing Club (NSSC) in East Sussex, we are a family-friendly watersports club and RYA (RYA OnBoard) training centre founded in 1952.
 We have Dinghy, Catamaran, Windsurf and Keelboat sailing and racing all year round, with beach, lake and marina facilities.
 You can take part in Kayak, Canoe and Paddleboarding too with new members always welcomed.

-This is our new website.
+This is the website of Newhaven and Seaford Sailing Club.
 We welcome comments and suggestions.
-Click the button below to e-mail us
+Click the blue button below to e-mail us.

 We have a site at Seaford clubhouse located on the beach with organised racing series on Sundays and Wednesday evenings throughout the summer.
 We also have facilities at our inland lake at Piddinghoe, where we sail all year round with a winter sailing series.
 It’s also at Piddinghoe we have our RYA Training Centre offering sailing & windsurfing training.
 The Training Centre also offers RYA powerboat training on the sea and on the lake.
 NSSC has a third presence at Newhaven Marina where we keep our safety boats, and where some small keel-boat owners who race with us keep their craft.